 People often ask us…

-How can I become legitimately certified to practice holistic medicine?
+How can I become legitimately certified to become a holistic practitioner?

 It’s a reasonable question that deserves an honest answer.
 People generally want to know if they can become ‘certified’ or licensed in the same manner as massage therapists or realtors; naturally, people want credibility.